-have a record store having a maximum size of 10,000 bytes1

-- overwrite the oldest records when full (using wrap.value) - generate alarms when the log is 25, 50, and 75 percent full (defined with an array of shorts called thresholds)
+- a Have a record store having a maximum size of 10,000 bytes.
+The size used in a real environment should reflect the approximate size (in bytes) of each record to be stored multiplied by the number of records the log is required to hold. - b Overwrite the oldest records when full (using wrap.value) - c Generate alarms when the log is 25, 50, and 75 percent full (defined with an array of shorts called thresholds)

-The logId variable (an IntHolder) is used to hold the log's id value (which is assigned by create with id())
+The logId variable (an IntHolder) is used to hold the log's id value (which is assigned by create_with_id()).